 Students read representative British literature from the sixteenth and/or seventeenth centuries.
 Periods, topics and approaches vary with instructor.
 The course may be repeated for credit with a change in topic.

-Prerequisite: ENGL 202.
+Prerequisite: ENGL 200 or ENGL 201.

 Offered: As needed.